Ivor Cutler: Early life

-Ivor Cutler was born on 15 January 1923 at 3 Ralston Drive, Govan, Glasgow, into a middle-class Jewish family of Eastern European descent.
+Ivor Cutler was born on 15 January 1923 at 3 Ralston Drive, Govan, Glasgow, into a family of Ashkenazi Jewish origins..
 He was the second son and the third of five children.
 His father Jack Moris Cutler was a draper and jeweller.
 He cited his childhood as the source of his artistic temperament, recalling a sense of displacement when his younger brother was born: "Without that I would not have been so screwed up as I am, and therefore not as creative."
 He was educated at the Shawlands Academy.
 In 1939 Cutler was evacuated to Annan.
 He joined the Royal Air Force as a navigator in 1942 but was soon grounded for "dreaminess" and worked as a storeman.
 He moved to London where he was employed by the Inner London Education Authority to teach music, dance, drama and poetry to 7-to-11-year-olds.
 Cutler's deeply held views on humanity meant he disliked corporal punishment and on leaving a teaching job he held in the 1950s he cut up his tawse and handed the pieces to the class.